alexanderlarsen/Saneject/README.md

 > ⚠️ **Beta notice**
 > Saneject is currently in beta.
 The core is mostly stable, but I still iterate and occasionally uncover quirks or bugs.
 The API may also change a bit during this phase, so expect some breaking changes until 1.0.0.
 >
-> The framework was originally developed to power [Tails ↗](https://www.youtube.com/playlist?list=PLeSb1exZWazIzm3UXsKb7iJG6MgkaIvSQ), a VR Snake game I’m building with a friend, and is now being actively integrated there, which lets me uncover edge cases, refine the UX, and prove the system in a real production setting.
+> The framework was originally developed to power [Tails ↗](https://www.youtube.com/playlist?list=PLeSb1exZWazIzm3UXsKb7iJG6MgkaIvSQ), a VR Snake game I'm building with a friend, and is now being actively integrated there, which lets me uncover edge cases, refine the UX, and prove the system in a real production setting.
 >
-> Saneject will remain in beta until I’m satisfied with its stability, usability, and ergonomics in production.
+> Saneject will remain in beta until I'm satisfied with its stability, usability, and ergonomics in production.

 > 👋 **Tried it?
 Let me know**
 >